Inverness Castle: Medieval history

 A succession of castles have stood on this site since 1057.
 The castle is said to have been built by Malcolm III of Scotland (Máel Coluim mac Donnchada).
+The first chief of Clan Mackintosh, Shaw Macduff is said to have been appointed constable of Inverness Castle by Malcolm IV in 1163 after assisting the king in putting down a rebellion in Moray.
 The first Inverness Castle was partially destroyed by King Robert I of Scotland in 1307 who razed its battlements to the ground.

 In 1428, James I, in his effort to bring the Highlanders to heel, summoned fifty clan chiefs to a parley at Inverness Castle.
 However, "where the Parliament was at the time sitting, they were one by one by order of the King arrested, ironed, and imprisoned in different apartments and debarred from having any communications with each other or with their followers."
 Several chiefs were executed on the spot.
 Among those arrested were Alexander, 3rd Lord of the Isles, and his mother, Mariota, Countess of Ross.
 Lord Alexander remained imprisoned for twelve months, after which he returned to Inverness with 10,000 men and burnt the town, though he failed to take the Castle.

 The castle was occupied during the Raid on Ross in 1491.
 Walter Ogilvy was paid in February 1498 for repairing the two "gemmel" towers of Inverness Castle.
 A "gemmel" is a pair.
 In February 1509 James IV made Alexander Gordon, 3rd Earl of Huntly hereditary keeper of the castle and sheriff of Inverness.